-Note: If the chimney is externally fitted or the stove has been installed on a larger diameter clay chimney liner then on cold days it may be necessary to warm the flue using firelighters prior to lighting with wood.

-1. Place two small dry split logs (1⁄4 split) on the fire bed.
+- Note: If the chimney is externally fitted or the stove has been installed on a larger diameter clay chimney liner then on cold days it may be necessary to warm the flue using firelighters prior to lighting with wood. - 1.
+Place two small dry split logs (1⁄4 split) on the fire bed.
 Kindling stacked as in the picture allows combustion air to flow freely and will aid ignition.
-On top of the kindling place two or more non toxic firelighters.

-2. Open fully the Primary and Secondary air by pulling out the levers.
-This provides the stove with a mix of primary and secondary air to help establish the fire.

-3. Light the firelighters and push the door to the closed position.
-Place the latch in 1st position so the door is open 2 mm. (see picture) This provides additional combustion air for the start up and reduces condensation on the door glass.

-4. Once the flames from the logs are fully established (this can take up to 10 minutes) the door can now be closed.
+On top of the kindling place two or more non toxic firelighters. - 2.
+Open fully the Primary and Secondary air by pulling out the levers.
+This provides the stove with a mix of primary and secondary air to help establish the fire. - 3.
+Light the firelighters and push the door to the closed position, latch in 1st position so the door is open 2 mm. (see picture) This provides additional combustion air for the start up and reduces condensation on the door glass. - 4.
+Once the flames from the logs are fully established (this can take up to 10 minutes) the door can now be closed.
 Slide the Primary air inwards to the closed position.
-If the stove flames begin to falter and generate smoke in the chamber, pull out the primary lever again to re-establish the fire.
-It may be necessary to unlatch the door again until the fire is fully established.

-5. Once the fire bed is established close the primary air and slide the secondary in by 50%.
-For the stove to burn cleanly plenty of secondary air is needed, do not be tempted to shut the fire down too early as this may cause it to smoke.
+If the stove flames begin to falter and generate smoke in chamber, pull out primary lever again to re-establish the fire.
+It maybe necessary to unlatch the door again until the fire is fully established. - 5.
+Once the fire bed is established close the primary air, slide the secondary in by 50%.
+For the stove to burn cleanly plenty of secondary air is needed but do not be tempted to shut the fire down too early as this may cause it to smoke.
 At nominal heat output, expect to refuel your stove approximately once an hour.
-Check load weights for your model on the table on page 6.
+Check load weights for your model on the table on page 7.

+Use the glove when operating the air controls and door.

-For optimum combustion efficiency the tertiary air
+For optimum combustion efficiency the tertiary air control should be pushed in.